ScaledMarkets/dabl/README.md

 Existing “build” languages (e.g., make, ant, maven, gradle, Jenkins “pipeline”) leave much to be desired.
 They tend to be non-[composable](https://en.wikipedia.org/wiki/Composability), weakly typed, and have poor extensibility features.
 As such, they make build processes brittle and unreliable and also limit reusability.
+They also implement a dependency model in which one defines dependencies between tasks; but what is actually needed is a model in which a task depends on artifacts. `make` has such a model, but `make`'s model is insufficient for today's complex package hierarchies and today's repositories.

 Another problem with existing build languages is that they don't promote idempotency.
 That is, it is common that build systems operate on a "workspace" or current